maxguru/mysql-vector/README.md

 - Management of database tables.
 - Support for multiple vector tables within a single database.
 - Vector operations: insertion, deletion, retrieval, and search by cosine similarity.
-- Support for high-dimensional vectors (up to 16,383 dimensions for normalized vector storage).
+- Support for high-dimensional vectors (up to 16,383 dimensions).
 - Batch insert operations for efficient bulk vector storage.

 ## Requirements